Help for parents and families

 Support bubble guidance

-As outlined by the Prime Minister in his statement earlier this week, from Saturday 13 June, single adult households will be able to form a “support bubble” with one other household.
+Single adult households will be able to form a “support bubble” with one other household.
 The Department of Health and Social Care (DHSC) has published guidance setting out how the public can see people that they do not live with while protecting themselves and others from coronavirus.

 The guidance provides advice on making a support bubble with another household and outlines key principles the public should follow when outside their home.
 It also provides advice on a range of issues when meeting outdoors.